glaciusimpact/reverse-proxy/README.md

-# 1 - Installing Caddy on an Ubuntu server
+# 1 - Installing Caddy on a Ubuntu server

-We install the reverse proxy server called Caddy on an Ubuntu server equipped with 2 separate network interfaces.
+We install the reverse proxy server called Caddy on a Ubuntu server equipped with 2 separate network interfaces.
 I chose this software since it is very simple to configure.
 Its documentation can be found at https://caddyserver.com/docs/install.

 Following commands are to copy paste to the bash interpreter of the Ubuntu server: